-- All information in the database conformed to the internationally defined data structure - The content of all codebooks and documentation appropriately reflected national adaptations to questionnaires - All variables used for international comparisons were in fact comparable across countries (after harmonization, where necessary) - All institutions involved in this process applied quality control measures throughout in order to assure the quality and accuracy of the TIMSS 2015 data
+- All information in the database conformed to the internationally defined data structure - The content of all codebooks and documentation appropriately reflected national adaptations to questionnaires - All variables used for international comparisons were in fact comparable across countries (after harmonization, where necessary) - All institutions involved in this process applied quality control measures throughout in order to assure the quality and accuracy of the PIRLS 2016 data

-The IEA DPC was responsible for checking the data files from each country, applying standardized data cleaning rules to verify the accuracy and consistency of the data and documenting any deviations from the international file structure.
-Data files were created at each country's national center and reviewed prior to submission to the IEA DPC.
-The National Research Coordinators (NRCs) collaborated with the IEA DPC to resolve any queries which emerged during the data cleaning process, and the NRCs checked interim versions of the national/benchmarking participant database(s) produced by the IEA DPC.
+IEA Hamburg was responsible for checking the data files from each country, applying standardized data cleaning rules to verify the accuracy and consistency of the data and documenting any deviations from the international file structure.
+Data files were created at each country's national center and reviewed prior to submission to IEA Hamburg.
+The National Research Coordinators (NRCs) from each country collaborated with IEA Hamburg to resolve any queries which emerged during the data cleaning process, and the NRCs checked interim versions of the national/benchmarking participant database(s) produced by IEA Hamburg.

 The TIMSS & PIRLS International Study Center provided the NRCs with univariate data almanacs containing summary statistics on each variable so that the national centers could evaluate their data from an international perspective.

-The TIMSS & PIRLS International Study Center also scaled the achievement and background data, as documented in Chapter 13: Scaling the TIMSS 2015 Achievement Data, and produced achievement scores (plausible values) and scores on the background scales.
-Using the Within-School Sampling Software (WinW3S) database and response data provided by the IEA DPC, Statistics Canada in collaboration with the IEA DPC calculated the sampling weights, population coverage, and school and student participation rates-as documented in Chapter 3 and Chapter 5.
+The TIMSS & PIRLS International Study Center also scaled the achievement and background data, as documented in Chapter 12: Scaling the PIRLS 2016 Achievement Data and in Chapter 14: Creating and Interpreting the PIRLS 2016 Context Questionnaire Scales, and produced achievement scores (plausible values) and scores on the background scales.
+Using the Windows[®] Within-school Sampling Software (WinW3S)1 database and processed response data provided by IEA Hamburg, Statistics Canada in collaboration with IEA Hamburg calculated the sampling weights, population coverage, and school and student participation rates-as documented in Chapter 3 and Chapter 5.